Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Introduction

 In \cite{soton50613}, Hanham discovered the following presentation for $A_{2,3,2n}$ with $n>3$, which Wu \& Ye later split in \cite{wu2023splittings} as an amalgamated product of free groups.
 We condense these two results into Theorem 1.2.
 For completeness, Theorem 1.2 is proven in Section 2.

-\begin{theorem}[Hanham \cite{soton50613}, Wu-Ye \cite{wu2023splittings}] When $n>3$,\\ $A_{2,3,2n} \cong \langle b,c,x,y,d,\delta|d=xc,d=bx,y=bc,yb=cy,\delta b=c\delta,\delta=d x^{n-2}d\rangle\\ \cong F_3*_{F_7}F_4$. \end{theorem} The amalgamated product in Theorem 1.2 can be written as $\pi_1(\Gamma)$ where $\Gamma$ is the graph of groups below.
+\begin{theorem}[Hanham \cite{soton50613}, Wu-Ye \cite{wu2023splittings}] When $n>3$, $\cong F_3*_{F_7}F_4$. \end{theorem} The amalgamated product in Theorem 1.2 can be written as $\pi_1(\Gamma)$ where $\Gamma$ is the graph of groups below.

-We will prove that this graph of groups has finite stature with respect to its vertex groups in the sense of \cite{Huang2019StatureAS}.
+We will prove that this graph of groups has finite stature with respect to its vertex groups in the sense of \cite{huang2019stature}.
 We define the concept of finite stature precisely in Section 3.
-We then will use \cite[Theorem 1.3]{Huang2019StatureAS} to deduce residual finiteness.
-Since this graph of groups is a graph of free groups, the vertex and edge groups implicitly satisfy the first 2 criteria in \cite[Theorem 1.3]{Huang2019StatureAS}, thereby reducing \cite[Theorem 1.3]{Huang2019StatureAS} to the more approachable theorem below.
+We then will use \cite[Theorem 1.3]{huang2019stature} to deduce residual finiteness.
+Since this graph of groups is a graph of free groups, the vertex and edge groups implicitly satisfy the first two criteria in \cite[Theorem 1.3]{huang2019stature}, thereby reducing \cite[Theorem 1.3]{huang2019stature} to the more approachable theorem below.

-\begin{theorem}[Huang-Wise \cite{Huang2019StatureAS}] Let $G$ be a graph of finite rank free groups.
+\begin{theorem}[Huang-Wise \cite{huang2019stature}] Let $G$ be the fundamental group of a graph of finite rank free groups with finite underlying graph.
 If $G$ has finite stature with respect to its vertex groups, then $G$ is residually finite. \end{theorem}

-In Section 2 we split each Artin group in $\{A_{2,3,2n}|n>3\}$ as a graph of free groups.
-In Section 3 we develop the procedure used in Sections 4 \& 5 to show that Theorem 1.3 holds in the cases $n>4$ and $n=4$ respectively, proving Theorem 1.1.
+In Section 2 we split each Artin group in $\{A_{2,3,2n}|n>3\}$ as a graph of free groups in a similar manner as in \cite{wu2023splittings}.
+In Section 3 we develop a procedure involving iterated fiber products used in Sections 4 \& 5 to show that Theorem 1.3 holds in the cases $n>4$ and $n=4$ respectively, proving Theorem 1.1.
+The proof in Section 5 utilizes a Python program designed by the author to display and categorize the connected components that arise from a multitude of fiber product computations.
+A link to the GitHub repository containing the code, as well as documentation about how to use the program, can be found in Section 6.